mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-11-20)
+(Last update: 2011-11-25)

 ## Gosu 0.8.x
-  * Look into Windows DLL issue (release hotfix gem if possible)
+  * Come up with a nice memory union of DrawOp and ArrayVertex
+  * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)
   * Make record/transforms superficially independent of Window
   * See if Gosu can be made to use BGRA again because it is apparently faster on OSX/iOS
-  * Add special case: Macro::draw in record{} must split up the old Macro again (whew...)
+  * Look into Windows DLL issue (release hotfix gem if possible)
   * Get rid of quad/tri drawing in favor of quads
   * Release 0.8.0a1 --pre
   * Use float instead of double